-Mention should also be made of the musical entertainment, before and during the lecture, supplied by members of the Swiss Accordion Club, under the leadership of Mr. Gandon.
+Mention should also be made of the musical Mention should also be hade of the indicate entertainment, before and during the lecture, sup-plied by members of the Swiss Accordion Club, under the leadership of Mr. Gandon.
 The meeting ended with the playing of the Swiss National Anthem.